-Biodetection of pathogens and infectious diseases
+How does biodetection of pathogens and infectious diseases work?

 An antigen can be a lipopolysaccharide on a bacterial cell wall, an endotoxin released by botulism, a glycoprotein on the surface of an Influenza or Ebola virus, or even an increase in circulating tumor cells with identifying surface proteins.
-These tell-tale markers must first be discovered by the work of basic research scientists before they can be incorporated into bioassays.
-The ELISA is an example of a labeled assay, which means that a tag is necessary for the identification and quantification of a target antigen.
-The first tags used in immunoassays were radiometric, but these have largely been replaced by safer fluorescent, chemiluminescent, or colorimetric systems.
+These markers must be identified by the work of research scientists before they can be incorporated into bioassays.
+The ELISA is an example of a labeled assay, where a ‘tag’ is necessary for the identification and quantification of a target antigen.
+The earliest tags used in bioassays were radiometric, but these have largely been replaced by safer fluorescent, chemiluminescent, or colorimetric systems.

-Label free assays for biodetection
+Label-free assays for biodetection and biosensing

 The ELISA is the gold standard for clinical biodetection, but newer label-free assay methods are also available.
 Examples of label-free assays include Surface Plasmon Resonance (SPR), interferometric techniques, and photonic ring resonator waveguide platforms.